Gorgexpress/j9dl/README.md

 # j9dl

-[WIP]Web project that aims to support ranked matchmaking in games such as Dota 2.
+[WIP] Web app that aims to support ranked matchmaking in games such as Dota 2.